-As of December 31, 2020, the Company held 15 debt securities that had unrealized losses with aggregate depreciation of 1.7 percent from the Company's amortized cost basis.
+As of December 31, 2021, the Company held 51 debt securities that had unrealized losses with aggregate depreciation of 2.2 percent from the Company's amortized cost basis.

-As of December 31, 2020, the Company held four commercial mortgage-backed securities and that were in an unrealized loss position, all of which were issued by U.S. government sponsored entities and agencies.
-Because the decline in fair value is attributable to changes in interest rates and illiquidity, and not credit quality, and because the Company does not have the intent to sell these mortgage-backed securities and it is likely that it will not be required to sell the securities before their anticipated recovery, management does not consider these securities to be other-than-temporarily impaired at December 31, 2020.
+As of December 31, 2021, the Company held one U.S. treasury security, six commercial mortgage-backed securities and one residential mortgage-backed security that were in an unrealized loss position, all of which were issued by U.S. government sponsored entities and agencies.
+Because the decline in fair value is attributable to changes in interest rates and illiquidity, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, management does not consider these securities to be other-than-temporarily impaired at December 31, 2021.

-As of December 31, 2020, the Company held nine state, county, and municipal securities that were in an unrealized loss position.
-Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, management does not consider these securities to be other-than-temporarily impaired at December 31, 2020.
+As of December 31, 2021, the Company held forty-one state, county, and municipal securities that were in an unrealized loss position.
+Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, management does not consider these securities to be other-than-temporarily impaired at December 31, 2021.

-As of December 31, 2020, the Company held two corporate bonds that were in an unrealized loss position.
-Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, management does not consider these securities to be other-than-temporarily impaired at December 31, 2020.
+As of December 31, 2021, the Company held two corporate bonds that were in an unrealized loss position.
+Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, management does not consider these securities to be other-than-temporarily impaired at December 31, 2021.